 Most recently, the United Nations developed a comprehensive and integral international convention to promote and protect the rights and dignity of persons with disabilities.
 The United Nations Convention on the Rights of Persons with Disabilities (2006) was adopted by the United Nations General Assembly in 2006 and was signed by Australia in 2007.

-The Australian Government ratified the convention on 17 July 2008 and on 30 July 2009 it announced that Australia A document that sets out what a person wants to happen to their money and other property after they die. become a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to the Optional Protocol, which allows individuals and groups to petition the United Nations’ Committee on the Rights of Persons with Disabilities, once all national procedures have been exhausted.
+The Australian Government ratified the convention on 17 July 2008 and on 30 July 2009 it announced that Australia will become a party to the Optional Protocol, which allows individuals and groups to petition the United Nations’ Committee on the Rights of Persons with Disabilities, once all national procedures have been exhausted.

 The convention, which came into force on 4 April 2008, has now been signed by 160 signatories and ratified by 174.
 Its Optional Protocol has been signed by 92 signatories and ratified by 92.
-It provides a disability specific international human rights A formal document, in writing or digitally authorised, which has a legal effect.
-For example, a transfer of land is an instrument that has the effect of changing ownership from one person to another. with the same status as other conventions.
+It provides a disability specific international human rights instrument with the same status as other conventions.

 The DD Act is the main Commonwealth Act dealing with the rights of Australian people with disabilities; it aims to:

-Many people who have a disability work in specific employment settings called supported employment services, while others work in mainstream employment settings.
-Under the DD Act an employer or prospective employer cannot lawfully discriminate against a person on the grounds of a disability (from advertising vacancies to Something of value, such as money, given by one person to another person as part of a contract. for promotion) unless the person with a disability is unable to perform the ‘inherent requirements’ or the core components of the job.
-There is a requirement to make ‘reasonable adjustments’ under both the DD Act and the EO Act.
+Many people who have a disability work in specific employment settings called supported employment services, while others work in mainstream employ-ment settings.
+Under the DD Act, an employer or prospective employer cannot lawfully discriminate against a person on the grounds of a disability (from advertising vacancies to consideration for promotion) unless the person with a disability is unable to perform the ‘inherent requirements’ or the core components of the job.

 Under the DSA (Cth), ‘supported employment services’ means services to support the paid employment of persons with disabilities: